fpryor33/ConleyDynamics.jl/docs/src/man/lefschetz.md

 nonzero numbers in the field ``F``.
 Yet, in many simple cases the above intuition is sufficient.

-In addition to the above definitions, there are a handful of other concepts which will be important for our discussion of Lefschetz complexes.
+In addition to the Lefschetz complex definition, there are a handful of other concepts which will be important for our discussion of Lefschetz complexes.
 Specifically, the following notions are important:

 - A *facet* of a cell ``x \in X`` is any cell ``y`` which satisfies ``\kappa(x,y) \neq 0``.